What is SHIMMER?

 - D Level – Veda Scott, Dynamite DiDi, Kiera Hogan

 - E Level –.
-Nobody, really, that I can think of
+Nobody that I can think of

 That doesn’t cover everyone, but it gives you a general idea.
-These tiers are not rigid, and a given worker can generally lose to anyone one tier below them or conceivably beat anyone one tier above them.
+These tiers are not rigid.
+A given worker can generally lose to anyone one tier below them or conceivably beat anyone one tier above them.

 How can I watch SHIMMER?

-If you want to select matches only, and the ability to download them, SHIMMER offers matches on Clickwrestle.
+If you want to select matches only, SHIMMER offers matches on Clickwrestle.
 They also have DVDs for the physical-media collectors and their streaming site StreamShimmer.
 The streaming site costs $9.99 a month.
 For that, you get every SHIMMER show from volume 1 to vol. 79 (they’re currently catching up to the physical releases).

 There will be no streaming of 114-117, unfortunately.